 4.3.2.
-Notification to Certificate Applicant by the CA of Issuance of Certificate cross-certified CA is notified and HiPKI RCA performs the work related to certificate issuance.
+Notification to Certificate Applicant by the CA of Issuance of Certificate

+If the certificate application is approved, the subordinate CA or the cross-certified CA is notified and HiPKI RCA performs the work related to certificate issuance.
 After the certificate is issued, CHT shall notify the CA by letter and attach the issued certificate.